Kim Hyun-ok (handballer)

 Kim Hyun-Ok (born May 14, 1974) is a South Korean handball player who competed in the 2000 and 2004 Summer Olympics.

 In 2000, she was part of the South Korean team which finished fourth in the Olympic tournament.
 She played all seven matches and scored 28 goals.

 Four years later she won the silver medal with the South Korean team.
 She played one match and scored two goals.

+She also won gold medals for South Korea at the 1994, 1998 and 2002 Asian Games.